arpith-kp/analytics/Readme.md

 # Setup
    - We need to setup [Druid] which is used for analytics, once Druid/Imply to setup, install requirements specified in `requirements.txt` in an virtualenv.
   - Once setup is complete, start Imply `bin/supervise -c conf/supervise/quickstart.conf`.
 You need to be in imply-2.2.3 folder
   - Start REST server `python manage.py runserver`.
-You need to be in Celtra(src code) folder.
+You need to be in analytics(src code) folder.

 # Usage
    - You can use [Pivot] to do visual analysis on the data.